Double fertilization: Double fertilization in gymnosperms

 A far more rudimentary form of double fertilization occurs in the sexual reproduction of an order of gymnosperms commonly known as Gnetales.
 Specifically, this event has been documented in both Ephedra and Gnetum, a subset of gnetophytes.
 In Ephedra nevadensis, a single binucleate sperm cell is deposited into the egg cell.
 Following the initial fertilization event, the second sperm nucleus is diverted to fertilize an additional egg nucleus found in the egg cytoplasm.
 In most other seed plants, this second 'ventral canal nucleus' is normally found to be functionally useless.
 In Gnetum gnemon, numerous free egg nuclei exist in female cytoplasm inside the female gametophyte.
 Succeeding the penetration of the mature female gametophyte by the pollen tube, female cytoplasm and free nuclei move to surround the pollen tube.
 Released from the binucleate sperm cell are two sperm nuclei which then fuse with free egg nuclei to produce two viable zygotes, a homologous characteristic between families Ephedra and Gnetum.
 In both families, the second fertilization event produces an additional diploid embryo.
 This supernumerary embryo is later aborted, leading to the synthesis of only one mature embryo.
 The additional fertilization product in Ephedra does not nourish the primary embryo, as the female gametophyte is responsible for nutrient provision.
 The more primitive process of double fertilization in gymnosperms results in two diploid nuclei enclosed in the same egg cell.
 This differs from the angiosperm condition, which results in the separation of the egg cell and endosperm.
 Comparative molecular research on the genome of G. gnemon has revealed that gnetophytes are more closely related to conifers than they are to angiosperms.
-The rejection of the anthophyte hypothesis, which identifies gnetales and angiosperms are sister taxa, leads to speculation that the process of double fertilization is a product of convergent evolution and arose independently among gnetophytes and angiosperms.
+The rejection of the anthophyte hypothesis, which identifies gnetales and angiosperms as sister taxa, leads to speculation that the process of double fertilization is a product of convergent evolution and arose independently among gnetophytes and angiosperms.